joshhornby/joshhornby.github.io/_posts/2025-06-24-engineering-toil.md

 The problem isn't just anecdotal.
 The [DORA "State of DevOps" report](https://dora.dev/research/2024/dora-report), which tracks engineering performance across thousands of organisations worldwide.
 Consistently finds that teams burdened by high levels of toil deliver features more slowly, recover from failures less effectively, and experience higher rates of burnout and attrition.

-By contrast, high-performing teams invest in automation, standardised tooling, and platform improvements, leading to less than half the operational overhead and wasted work compared to their peers.
+By contrast, high-performing teams often pick ["boring technologies"](/boring-tech), invest in automation, standardised their tooling and platform improvements, leading to less than half the operational overhead and wasted work compared to their peers.

-Ignore toil, and you invite steady decay in team morale and system reliability.
+Ignore toil, and you invite a steady decline in team morale and system reliability.
 Address it, and you unlock time, attention, and satisfaction.

 ## Leading Teams Through Toil